ocfl-archive/gocfl/docs/NNNN-gocfl-extension-manager.md

 ### Sorting of extensions

 The extensions are sorted in the order they are defined in the `config.json` file.
-This is important for the correct execution order of the extensions.
+This enforces the correct execution order of the extensions.
 This is especially important for the extensions manipulating the object content path.

 ### Exclusion of extension

 Several extensions must not be executed together for the same object.
 For example extensions which map Object Ids to file paths must not be executed together.
-This extension provides a mechanism to exclude extensions from execution.
+This extension provides a mechanism to exclude extensions from execution if conflicting extensions are enabled.

 ## Extension Types

 Since extensions can be used in different contexts, there are different types of extensions which are separated by the hooks, they are using.
 The following types are defined till now:

-* Storage Root
+### Storage Root
-  * `StorageRootPath`
+#### `StorageRootPath`
+Executed after the storage root path is known to the OCFL tool.
+This hook is used by "Storage Root Layout Extensions" i.e. extension 0002, 0003, 0004, 0006, 0007, 0010, 0011.
-* Object
+### Object
   * `ObjectContentPath`
   * `ObjectExtractPath`
   * `ObjectExternalPath`